Are British Shorthair Cats Good with Kids?

 British Shorthairs can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 9-18 lbs and lifespan of 12-20 yrs, the British Shorthair requires thoughtful care tailored to their specific breed characteristics.
+British Shorthair adults typically weigh 9-18 lbs and live 12-20 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 Understanding the British Shorthair starts with their short-coated, medium-framed build — but their personality and health profile reveal the deeper story.

 Age-Appropriate Interactions